 5 Types of veterinarians you should know about

-This is not an exhaustive list of career options, but it should give you a good idea of some potential paths you could take as a veterinarian.
-Unless otherwise noted, all salary information is from the US Bureau of Labor Statistics (BLS).
-But keep in mind that factors like experience level, geographic location, and work setting can all affect earning potential.
+This is not an exhaustive list of career options—there are specializations under each major category—but it should give you a better idea of some potential paths you could take as a veterinarian.

 1. Companion-animal veterinarians

 While they’re just one segment of the veterinarian population, those who work with companion animals are the largest group.
 In fact, the American Veterinary Medical Association (AVMA) reports about 75 percent of all veterinarians in private practice work mostly or exclusively with companion animals.

 These practitioners, also called small animal veterinarians, are sort of like primary care physicians who work with humans.
 Their day-to-day tasks can involve treating wounds, diagnosing illnesses, performing surgery, administering vaccines, and prescribing medications.
 They also euthanize animals nearing the end of their lives.